kubernetes/git-sync/README.md

             An optional command to be executed after syncing a new hash of the remote repository.
 This command does not take any arguments and executes with the synced repo as its working directory.
-The environment variable $GITSYNC_HASH will be set to the git SHA that was synced.
+The environment variable $GITSYNC_HASH will be set to the git hash that was synced.
 The execution is subject to the overall --sync-timeout flag and will extend the effective period between sync attempts.
             This flag obsoletes --sync-hook-command, but if sync-hook-command